* 20th Anniversary: 2004 to 2024 *

 Right next to the Sunridge Mall is

-forming the southwest corner of "The Properties".
+Calgary Rundle, forming the southwest corner of "The Properties".
 It's between 36 and 52 street, 16 and 32nd Avenues.

 See the number 84 on the map above.
-This part of northeast Calgary, named Rundle, is named after a mountain and has a C-Train station named after it.
+This part of northeast Calgary, named Rundle, is named after a mountain and it has a C-Train station named after it.
 The neighbourhood was built in the 1970's and over 11,000 people currently live in Rundle.

 What does Rundle have to offer?
 Great Value.
 It is one of the most convenient locations in the Northeast, and has a lower crime rate than surrounding areas.
 Many homes are good and close to schools, bus routes, shopping (including the Sunridge and Marlborough malls, Costco, Rona and Superstore).

 Real estate is practical here.
 There is a good selection of low-priced condominiums in part of the neighbourhood; a bit further in, you will find the quiet streets with the nicer homes.

 The Village Square Leisure Centre, just behind the CO-OP store on 52nd Street, provides recreational opportunities such as skating and field sports, dancing, meeting rooms, swimming and great waterslides and BBQ.
 The kids also benefit from Block watch, Scouts and other activities.
 The regional bike pathway system enters this area as well.